The Lowry Family

 Arthur Ernest Kilroy Lowry

-Birth: 3 June 1871, in Kells district, county Meath, Ireland
+Birth: 3 June 1871, at Headfort Place Kells, county Meath, Ireland

 Father: Joseph Lowry